 - Thermal cycling – Here in Canada we experience extreme swings in ambient temperature, from -30C to +30C or more.
 Electrical devices experience self-heating, pushing the swing even higher.
 All materials shrink and expand with temperature changes.
 This means they *move* and the greater the temperature change the greater the movement.
-Over time that movement can results in a variety of negative effects.
+Over time that movement can result in a variety of negative effects.

-- Product failures — though rare, inverters, solar modules, breakers, switches, and system accessories can fail.
+- Product failures — Though rare, inverters, solar modules, breakers, switches, and system accessories can fail.

 - Poor installation can lead to all manner of problems including roof leaks, poor performance, and safety hazards.